|

 to go to my web album and click thru eight tint pictures.

-The 20% film I used is made by and
+The 20% film I used is made byand

 comes in 26" x 78" rolls at about $13/roll.
 Three rolls did all six windows.
 It

 for a first timer with tint guy help was about 5 hours.
-Here's the

-stuff I bought for the project:
+Here's the stuff I bought for my project:

 three boxes of 20%